godotengine/godot-docs/tutorials/shaders/shader_reference/particle_shader.rst

 Particle shaders
 ================

-Particle shaders are a special type of vertex shader that runs before the object is drawn.
+Particle shaders are a special type of shader that runs before the object is drawn.
 They are used for calculating material properties such as color, position, and rotation.
 They are drawn with any regular material for CanvasItem or Spatial, depending on whether they are 2D or 3D.

-Particle shaders are unique because they are not used to draw the object itself; they are used to calculate particle properties, which are then used by the CanvasItem of Spatial shader.
-They contain only a vertex processor function that outputs multiple properties (see built-ins below).
+Particle shaders are unique because they are not used to draw the object itself;
+they are used to calculate particle properties, which are then used by the CanvasItem of Spatial shader.
+They contain two processor functions: ``start()`` and ``process()``.

-Particle shaders use a transform feedback shader, which is a special type of vertex shader that runs on its own.
-It takes in data in a buffer like a regular vertex shader does, but it also outputs to data buffers instead of outputting to the fragment shader for pixel-processing.
-Because of this, transform feedback shaders can build on themselves each run, unlike other shaders that discard the data they have calculated once they draw to the frame buffer.
+Unlike other shader types, particle shaders keep the data that was output the previous frame.
+Therefore, particle shaders ca be used for complex effects that take place over multiple frames.

 .. note::